JamesLemony/jameslemony.github.io/content/Course Notes/Nouns and Pronouns/Relative Pronouns.md

 > Our teacher who is never late for a lesson has missed two lessons, so he must be sick.
 > The officer who signed our papers seemed to know what he was doing.
 > We met many people last week who were from the Basque region in Spain.
+> She is the girl who won the competition.
+> He is the man who fixed my car yesterday.
+> The dog who barked all night belongs to my neighbor.
+> The woman who lives next door is a famous artist.
+> I know a teacher who always makes learning fun.
+> The chef who cooked our dinner is world-renowned.
+> The athlete who broke the record trained for years.
+> The author who wrote this book is coming to town.
+> The scientist who discovered the cure received a Nobel Prize.
+> The child who solved the puzzle was applauded by everyone.
+> The actor who starred in that movie is incredibly talented.
+> The musician who performed at the concert amazed the audience.
+> The engineer who designed this bridge used groundbreaking techniques.
+> The entrepreneur who founded the company started with very little.
+> The explorer who mapped the island shared fascinating stories.
+> The researcher who conducted the study uncovered surprising results.
+> The politician who proposed the reform gained widespread support.
+> The artist who painted this masterpiece combined different styles creatively.
+> The journalist who exposed the scandal won several awards for bravery.

+The philanthropist who donated millions to education has changed countless lives.

 > [!INFO] Relative Pronun'lar, niteleyecekleri sözcükten hemen sonra gelirler.
 > Komşum olan Ted, her Pazar çimlerini biçer.